brad-cooley/brad-cooley/README.md

 💼 I’m currently working as a Software Developer at [MichiganLabs](https://www.michiganlabs.com/) in Ada, MI.

-🎓 I graduated from [Marquette University](https://www.marquette.edu/) (Go Golden Eagles!) in May, 2021 with a B.S. in Computer Science and a B.S. in Data Science.
+🎓 I graduated from [Marquette University](https://www.marquette.edu/) (Go Golden Eagles!) in May 2021 with a B.S. in Computer Science and a B.S. in Data Science.

-🎓 I also graduated from [Indiana University-Bloomington](https://www.indiana.edu/) (Go Hoosiers!) with my M.S. in Computer Science.
+🎓 I also graduated from [Indiana University-Bloomington](https://www.indiana.edu/) (Go Hoosiers!) in May 2023 with my M.S. in Computer Science.
 During my time there, I focused on AI and Computer Vision.

 📝 I am collaborating with the [University of California, Davis](https://www.ucdavis.edu/) on a computer vision model dealing with chicken species detection.